 One key consequence of this antagonism was an intense arms race.
-In this context, it is not surprising that arms exports - of which over one third were now going to the Middle East - rough followed the periodicity of Western inflation: the first process nourished the antagonism and violence of depth, the second its redistributional mechanism.
-Global arms exports and inflation both rose until the mid-1980s, peaked as the Cold War began to wane, and went into a free fall with the disintegration of communism and the onset of global breadth (see Nitzan and Bichler 2002: Figure 2.10, p.
-77).
-Moreover, the two processes were causally connected: as we shall show in Section 8, military conflict, especially in the Middle East, contributed to rising energy prices, and therefore to higher inflation.
+In this context, it is not surprising that arms exports-of which over one-third were now going to the Middle East-roughly followed the periodicity of Western inflation: the first process nourished the antagonism and violence of depth, the second its redistributional mechanism.
+Global arms exports and inflation both rose until the mid-1980's, peaked as the Cold War began to wane, and went into a free fall with the disintegration of communism and the onset of global breadth (see Nitzan & Bichler, 2002: 77, figure 2.10).
+Moreover, the two processes were causally connected: as we shall show in Section VIII, military conflict, especially in the Middle East, contributed to rising energy prices, and therefore to higher inflation.

-The late 1980s marked the beginning of yet another breadth phase - this time at the global level.
-On the surface, the new breadth regime was somewhat anomalous according to our 'stagflation criteria': inflation in the industrial countries dropped sharply - yet, unlike in the previous cycles growth did not revive.
+The late 1980's marked the beginning of yet another breadth phase-this time at the global level.
+On the surface, the new breadth regime was somewhat anomalous according to our "stagflation criteria": inflation in the industrial countries dropped sharply-yet, unlike in the previous cycles, growth did not revive.
 A closer inspection, however, may explain why.
 First, with the collapse of the Soviet Union and the wholesale capitulation of statist ideology, the entire world was finally open for capitalist expansion.
-The result was that although external breadth for dominant capital fizzled in the industrial countries proper, it remained strong outside of these countries, particularly in developing Asia.29 Moreover, cheap imports from Asia helped keep inflation in the industrial countries low despite the latter's domestic stagnation.
-Second, the ideological demise of public ownership and the 'mixed economy' opened the door for the privatisation of state assets and government services - a process that, from the viewpoint of dominant capital, was tantamount to green-field investment.30 Third and most importantly, the decline of statist ideology weakened the support for 'national' ownership, thus contributing to the spread of cross-border mergers and acquisitions.
-This combination of expansion into less developed countries, privatisation and corporate amalgamation helped sustain a powerful drive of breadth through merger for large Western corporations, despite the lacklustre growth of their 'parent' markets.
+The result was that although external breadth for dominant capital fizzled in the industrial countries proper, it remained strong outside of these countries, particularly in developing Asia.
+35 Moreover, cheap imports from Asia helped keep inflation in the industrial countries low despite the latter's domestic stagnation.
+Secondly, the ideological demise of public ownership and the mixed economy opened the door for the privatization of state assets and government services-a process that, from the viewpoint of dominant capital, was tantamount to green-field investment.36 Thirdly and most importantly, the decline of statist ideology weakened the support for "national" ownership, thus contrib-